 Contents: An overall summary of current disruptions due to the Corona virus follows.
 If you scroll further down you will see historical individual entries going back to March 2020.

-Please don’t panic!
+Please don’t panic if your parcel is delayed!
 All parcels are covered for loss (which is very rare – 1 in 1000 packages to date).
 We just ask you to bear with us and the mail services during these demanding times.

 As always we will update this link with any news as we have it.
 Thank you for your patience.